denten-books/plain-text/support/cuts/6-home.md

-These conclusions, should we accept them, have an immediate implication for computational poetics and for neighboring fields like book history, philology, textual criticism, human-computer interaction, and media archeology.
+These conclusions, should we accept them, have an immediate implication for computational poetics and for neighboring fields like book history, philology, textual criticism, human-computer interaction, and media archaeology.
 The hypothesis of extended cognition entails that the physical structures that support extension, are, in some real ways, an integral part of the mind.
 They are constitutive instead of merely augmentative of cognition.
 That means that